 1. Explore Grand Staircase Escalante National Monument

 Spanning more than a million acres, the Grand Staircase–Escalante National Monument could take a lifetime to fully explore.
 Due to its remote location and rugged landscape, it was one of the last places in the continental United States to be mapped.
-Within the monument are five life zones, from low-lying desert to coniferous forests.
+Within the monument are five life zones, from low-lying deserts to coniferous forests.

 Beth and I had an exciting introduction to Grand Staircase–Escalante during our utility terrain vehicle (UTV) tour with Epic Adventure Rides.
 We met our guide, James, at the tour office, where we received a quick lesson in driving our UTVs.
 They looked like golf carts with oversized tires.
 Beth had decided that I would be the driver, so I followed James across the highway and into the vast landscape of the monument, where we bounced along dirt roads.
 Several times during the tour, he stopped to show us hidden sights or discuss the plants and wildlife in the region.
 Born and raised in the area, James was very knowledgeable about the monument and the surrounding land.
 The area is well known for its slot canyons, and we were fortunate to be able to explore two of them.